 - Admission of children into the public schools.

 - In his 1965 report to the Mississippi Baptist Convention, Paul Nunnery stated.
 "A vision became a dream, the dream became a purpose, the purpose became a prayer, the prayer became a reality, as the boys and girls at The Baptist Children's Village moved into their sparkling new quarters on Flag Chapel Drive on June 7, 1965."

+This family-modeled living continues to be an essential part of residential child care provided by The Baptist Children's Village.
 Since those early days, "wars, natural disasters, economic recessions and depressions have beset and sometimes devastated Mississippi society . . ., but literally without even one day's interruption, The Baptist Children's Village has addressed the most basic and essential needs of countless thousands of boys and girls and their families without fee or charge and without monetary support from government at any level."

-In 2012 The Baptist Children's Village launched the Dorcas In-Home Family Support Program focusing on earlier intervention.
+From 2004 until 2010, under the direction of Executive Director, Rory Lee, The Baptist Children's Village focused on making the ministry more accessible to families throughout the state; and furthering the vision to provide a more natural, family living environment to hurting children by expanding to seven smaller, strategically located residential campuses.In 2012 The Baptist Children's Village launched the Dorcas In-Home Family Support Program focusing on earlier intervention.
 The objective of the Dorcas Program is to bring the healing ministry of Christ to children and their families at an earlier point in the cycle of need.
 This non-residential program was first launched in eight counties in northeast Mississippi with the intention of expanding to all 82 Mississippi counties.

-In November 2016, Dr. Rory Lee retired as Executive Director of The Baptist Children's Village and Sean A. Milner became the 11th executive director of The Baptist Children’s Village ministry.
+In November 2016, Dr. Rory Lee retired as Executive Director of The Baptist Children's Village and Sean A. Milner became the 11th Executive Director of The Baptist Children’s Village ministry.
 Mr. Milner came to The BCV after nearly 25 years of practicing law in Clinton, Mississippi.
 He is a graduate of Mississippi College and Mississippi College School of Law.
 He serves on the Mississippi Ethics Commission and as Chairman of the Board at Mt.
 Salus Christian School.
 He and his wife Elizabeth have two grown children and are active members of Morrison Heights Baptist Church where Sean is a deacon and a longtime adult Sunday school teacher.
 Sean is an alumnus of The Baptist Children’s Village.
 He came to the ministry at a young age with his three brothers and one sister and remained in the care of The BCV for 18 years.
-He is the only former child care resident to serve in the position of executive director of The Baptist Children’s Village and the only one among all of the Southern Baptist child care agencies nationwide.
+He is the only former child care resident to serve in the position of Executive Director of The Baptist Children’s Village and the only one among all of the Southern Baptist child care agencies nationwide.